-We made improvements to our risk management procedures during the year which included a full risk review of the business and enhancements to our enterprise risk management policy and procedures.
-Modern slavery within our business is considered low risk but we have identified benefits in raising staff awareness of the issues to ensure any concerns within the regions in which we operate or on the projects on which we work are raised appropriately.
+During the year we reviewed and updated our modern slavery risk assessment.
+This assessment concluded that modern slavery within our business is low risk.
+However, we continue to recognise the benefits in raising staff awareness of the issues to ensure any concerns within the regions in which we operate or on the projects on which we work are raised appropriately.